refractionPOINT/lce_doc/docs/exfil.md

 The above rule would tell the sensor to send to the cloud, in real-time, all `MODULE_LOAD` events where the `FILE_PATH` ends with the value `wininet.dll`.

+## Performance Mode
+Although not stricly related to Exfil, the sensor's Performance Mode can also be set as a rule on top of interactively.

+This is done by modifying Performance Rules through the web app or REST interface.
+Any sensor matching a rule will have its performance mode enabled.

 ### REST

 #### List Rules